 If one dare to look through open doors of buildings built in 19th century one often get awarded by seeing wonderful ceilings and staircases.
 For example I saw this wonderful ceiling behind a door in Brno, Czech Republic.

-Some storefronts I came across near the railway station of Brno.
+Some facades I came across near the railway station of Brno.
 In cities with railway stations built around 1900 one can see a lot of fascinating architecture near these stations.
 Therefore I love to stroll around these quarters and to take photos like these ones.

 Having lunch at a Czech dining car: Marinated Beef Sirloin served with bread dumplings (‘Svíčková na smetaně s houskovými knedlíky’).